eorroe/NodeList.js/README.md

 Therefore you would read each property just like you would with a single `Node` :)

-**Notice** how it returns an array of the property's value, meaning you can select them by `index` and use any `Array Methods` on them.
+**Notice** how it returns an array of the property's value, meaning you can select them by `index` and use any `Array Methods` on them, you'll see when you get to the [looping](https://github.com/eorroe/NodeList.js#looping) part.

 ## *Setting* properties on each `node`: